familyfound/ng-bootstrap/Readme.md

 ### bootstrap(template, parentDiv, app, placement)

     template:
-     - either the string of html, or an element whose innerHTML will be used
+     - either the string of html, or an element which will be used
     parentDiv: selector OR element
     app: string or list - passed to angular.boostrap
     placement: